Tom's Guide Verdict

 JLab JBuds Air Pro review: Price and availability

-You can purchase the JBuds Air Pro exclusively through JLab for $60.
-It comes in one color: Black.
+You can purchase the JBuds Air Pro exclusively through the JLab website for $60.
+They come in one color: black.
 Inside the box are a charging case, three sets of different sized gel tips, a user manual, and a two-year warranty.

 We’re seeing more entry-level sports buds hit the market every other month.
 Two newer releases worth looking at are the energetic-sounding Tribit MoveBuds H1 ($89) with earhook design and the rugged Skullcandy Dime ($26).
 Other JLab models like the Go Air Pop ($20) and Go Air Sport ($30) are notable alternatives.